Vulvar Cancer: Surgery

 If your healthcare provider removes a large area of skin during surgery, you may need

-a skin graft from another part of your body.
-This helps the vulvar wound to heal.
+a skin graft or skin flap from another part of your body.
+This helps the vulvar wound

-But it also gives you another wound at the site the skin was removed for the graft.
+to heal.
+But it also gives you another wound at the site the skin was removed for

 Discomfort or pain.
-You’ll likely have some temporary pain after surgery.
-Also, if you wear tight
+You’ll likely have some pain after surgery.
+After you heal, you might find that if

-jeans or slacks, you may feel some discomfort in the genital area.
-This is because
+you wear tight jeans or pants, you have some discomfort in the genital area.
+This

-you have a fever, worsening redness or pain, or discharge tell your healthcare provider
+a fever, redness or pain that gets worse, or discharge, tell your healthcare provider

 Sexual changes.
 Depending on how much tissue is removed during surgery, you may have some numbness

 or trouble reaching orgasm.
-These changes may or may not be temporary.
+These changes may or may not go away.

 Genital or leg swelling.
 This is a side effect of lymph node removal.
-The fewer lymph nodes removed, the
+It's called lymphedema.
+The fewer lymph